COLA-Laboratory/cola_www_src/content/_index.md

 {{< tabs "uniqueid" >}}

+{{< tab "Dec" >}}

+* Our paper on "Constrained Bayesian Optimization Under Partial Observations: Balanced Improvements and Provable Convergence" has been accepted to [AAAI 2024](https://aaai.org/aaai-conference/).
+In this paper, Shengbo did a very beautiful and rigorous theoretical discussion on how to carefully explore constraint boundary in partially observable environments.
+Very well done! <i class='fa fa-calendar' style='font-size:19px'></i> October 9

+* Our paper on "DaNuoYi: Evolutionary Multi-Task Injection Testing on Web Application Firewalls" has been accepted IEEE Transactions on Software Engineering.
+Congratulations to Heng!
+Very well done! <i class='fa fa-calendar' style='font-size:19px'></i> October 2

+{{< /tab >}}

 {{< tab "Oct" >}}

 * I have been recognized in the [Stanford list of top 2% of scientists in the world](https://elsevier.digitalcommonsdata.com/datasets/btchxktzyw/6) in 2023.
 This is my third consecutive year to be listed.
 Thank you very much for the excellent work from my team and collaborators. <i class='fa fa-calendar' style='font-size:19px'></i> October 10